 Figure 6-5 implies there is comparatively little collective measured dose, particularly before about 1960.
 This occurred because there was limited potential for exposure and few workers were monitored [67].
-Figure 6-17 shows a statistical analysis of the history of recorded Pantex gamma doses in a lognormal probability plot.
-A detailed statistical analysis of the available external monitoring results for the Pantex Plant was published in 2015 (ORAUT 2015).
+A detailed statistical analysis of the available external monitoring results for the Pantex Plant was published in ORAUT (2016).
 The analysis for ORAUT-OTIB-0086, Pantex External Coworker Model, resulted in the development of unmonitored photon, electron, and neutron doses which are listed in Attachment A. It is recommended that dose reconstructors assign a dose to an unmonitored worker, who would otherwise be monitored by today's standards, equal to the geometric mean or 95th-percentile coworker doses for each year of unmonitored employment [68] for the operational years through 1988 (i.e., 1952 through 1988).
 This is favorable to claimants because unmonitored workers are expected to have lower exposure because Pantex practice was to monitor all radiation workers before March 1989.
 For years before 1960 when no measured gamma dose equal to or greater than 40 mrem was measured, dose reconstructors should use the median dose for 1960 for each year of employment [69].
 In presumptively noncompensable cases, unmonitored doses can be applied for periods after 1988 if deemed warranted by the dose reconstructor.